aws-dev-staging/test-guidance/README.md

   <span style="display: block; text-align: center;"><em>Figure 3: Private Internal GitHub Repository Configuration</em></span>
 </p>

-❗ If you are using GitHub as both your private internal source code and package repository, the CloudFormation template, [github-private-repo.yaml](cfn/github-private-repo.yaml), is used for deploying the solution and requires the private internal GitHub repository URL as an additional parameter.

 ### Deploy AWS CloudFormation Stack

 The following section provides instructions for deploying the parameterized [codeartifact-private-repo.yaml](cfn/codeartifact-private-repo.yaml) CloudFormation template into your AWS account using the [create-codeartifact-stack.sh](shell/create-codeartifact-stack.sh) shell script.